Top 5 Online MBAs in Finance in 2022

 What Can You Do With an MBA in Finance?

 These professionals oversee financial departments such as accounting, auditing, or budgeting.
 Financial controllers frequently generate financial analyses, projections, and plans.
 This role also involves regulation compliance paperwork and financial reporting duties.
 Financial controllers need excellent communication, problem-solving, and quantitative skills.
-Most financial controllers hold related master’s degrees and professional CPA, financial accountant, or financial manager certifications.
-Financial controllers earn a $82,486 median annual salary, according to PayScale.
+Most financial controllers hold related master's degrees and professional CPA, financial accountant, or financial manager certifications.
+Financial controllers earned an average annual salary of $86,280 as of December 2021.

-Tasked with ensuring their organizations’ financial health, financial managers create financial goals, strategies, and plans to safeguard and improve their companies’ financial success.
-These professionals need analytical and leadership skillsets to analyze data and market trends, direct investments, and supervise financial staff.
+Tasked with ensuring their organizations' financial health, financial managers create financial goals, strategies, and plans to safeguard and improve their companies' financial success.
+These professionals need analytical and leadership skill sets to analyze data and market trends, direct investments, and supervise financial staff.
 Types of financial managers include credit or cash managers, treasurers, risk managers, and financial controllers.
-According to the BLS, financial managers enjoyed a mean annual salary of $127,990 in 2018.
-The BLS also projects 16% growth for this profession between 2018 and 2028.
+According to the BLS, financial managers earned a median annual salary of $134,180 as of 2020.
+The BLS also projects a 17% growth for this profession between 2020-2030.

 Financial analysts advise public companies or private clients regarding financial investments.
 Financial analysts evaluate existing investments, such as stocks and bonds, and recommend new investments based on analysis of risk and market trends.
 These professionals may also evaluate company financial statements and management teams.
 Financial analysts need analytical, quantitative, and communication skills as they analyze and report to clients regarding investments and other financial information.
-Financial analysts earned a median annual salary of $85,660 in 2018, according to the BLS.
-The BLS also projects a 6% increase in financial analyst positions from 2018-2028.
+Financial analysts earned a median annual salary of $83,660 as of 2020, according to the BLS.
+The BLS also projects a 6% increase in financial analyst positions from 2020-2030.

 Online MBA in Finance Curriculum